Middleware

 Example: Authentication Middleware

-(create directory if it does not exist) as follows:
+(create the directory if it does not exist) as follows:

 <?php